-Why Choose a Career in Pediatric Home Health Speech Therapy?
+Why Choose a Career in Pediatric Home Health Therapy?

 Your Career Path Options: Public Schools, Private Clinics, Home Health

 The reasons for starting the program are as varied as the people you met throughout.
 You’ve fallen in love with the kids you’ve worked with and know you want to get into pediatrics.
 But where?

 - Public Schools: A safe and in-demand environment with challenges like sheer volume of need.

 - Private Clinics: Offers financial compensation and better schedule flexibility.

 - Home Health: A distinctive option with personalized care and benefits for both therapists and children.

 Home health therapists not only provide much-needed care but also very personalized care.
 Factors can reveal themselves in the home that are just not able to transfer into a clinic.
 They’re entering a kid’s life, showing, encouraging, and culturing the growth of that child.